The idea is to create an ‘empty’ standard subscription in SSRS and then, using a stored procedure, manipulate the parameters and run the report.

 You’ll need the SubscriptionID when calling the report.

-Next create the following stored procedure that will be called to run the report(s):
+Next create the following stored procedure that will be

-(I found this SP on the internet, but can’t remember where so can’t credit where it’s due), either way it has a couple of changes and I hope it helps out other people)
+can’t credit where it’s due), either way it has a couple of changes and I hope

 USE [ReportServer]